turulbird/ALBIS_8000_SC/README.md

 make crosstool driver -j4

-(To build kernel,toolchain nad driver configured for Albis Stb8000)
+(To build kernel,toolchain and driver configured for Albis Stb8000)

 On error try rerun.